 Definition - What does Hypomenorrhea mean?

-Hypomenorrhea is a menstrual disorder with regularly timed, but scant or light menstrual bleeding, with more than a 20% decrease in volume from a previous normal period.
+Hypomenorrhea is a menstrual disorder with light menstrual bleeding, with more than a 20% decrease in volume from a previous normal period.

 FertilitySmarts explains Hypomenorrhea